Kaboom! (video game): Development

 David Crane (pictured in 2013) created code for the design of the Mad Bomber.

 Larry Kaplan designed Kaboom! for Activision.
 Kaplan, Alan Miller and David Crane had all previously worked at Atari, Inc. They believed Atari undervalued its programmers, leading Crane and Miller to leave Atari in August 1979 to create Activision.
 Kaplan followed soon after.
 Prior to Kaboom!s release, Kaplan developed Bridge for the Atari 2600, a game based on contract bridge, which was released in December 1980.

 Kaboom! was inspired by the 1978 Atari arcade game Avalanche designed by Dennis Koble.
 Kaplan was open about the influence in later interviews, saying "I just ripped off Avalanche."

 Kaplan said he was limited with the games graphics, and since he could not reuse the falling rocks from the arcade game, he changed it to being a single figure dropping bombs.
 Kaplan credited Crane for designing the mad bomber and buckets.
 Crane said that in 1979, he was working on creating a realistic animation of a man running.
 The character would eventually be used for Pitfall!
 (1982), but Crane originally tried to use the character in a "Cops and Robbers"-themed game which was never published.
 The character in this game had a black and white colored horizontal stripe shirt, which was later used in Kaboom! for the Mad Bomber.
 Crane said that at the time, Kaplan's game had Pong-like paddles and did not reflect the high quality graphics in Activision's games.
 Crane said he developed the graphics for the Mad Bomber, bombs, and the water buckets as well as adding coding that changed the facial expression of the Mad Bomber based on the gameplay.

 Paul Wilson ported Kaboom! to both the Atari 5200 and Atari 8-bit computers.
 Wilson's version for both systems featured a "Pitch and Catch" mode, which allowed two players to take turns controlling the buckets and the Mad Bomber.

 Release

 Along with Freeway, Kaboom! was shipped in July 1981.
 Wilson's port of Kaboom! was released for Atari 8-bit computers in October 1983 and the Atari 5200 in November 1983.

 The Atari 2600 version of Kaboom! is featured in several compilations, including Atari 2600 Action Pack (1995) for Windows and Macintosh-based computers, Activision Classics (1998) for the PlayStation, Activision Anthology for the PlayStation 2 (2002), the Game Boy Advance in 2003 and iPad, iPhone and Android devices in 2012.
 Along with other Activision published titles, Kaboom! was included as a hidden feature in Call of Duty: World War 2 (2017).

 Kaboom! was made available to play in the Retro Classics catalogue for Xbox Game Pass subscribers in 2025.
+Atari teased a large announcement on August 20, 2026 which was revealed a re-release of several Activision games for the Atari 2600.
+This included Kaboom!, which was set for a mid-2027 release.